farnsolo/GUI_Chat/README.md

 ### Technologies
 #### Python
 All programming is done in Python.
 I was motivated to use python for several reasons.
-I already had a good foundation with the language, having used it in schools and for minor projects.
+I already had a good foundation with the language, having used it in school and for minor projects.
 The language has a set of extensive libraries, this is significant because I have previously experimented with sockets in C, which is platform dependent, winsock for windows and sys/socket.h (BSD socket library) for UNIX.
 Python's libraries are often well integrated and allows me to focus on other parts of the project, rather than be bogged down in tedious tasks.

 #### AWS - EC2 Instance
 In all instances of the program (local/global), the user will have to communicate with a central server to retrieve/send information.
-This central server had to independent of a user's device and accessible from across the internet.
+This central server had to be independent of a user's device and accessible from across the internet.
 AWS offers a range of services to solve this.
 I was initially drawn to AWS Lambda but lambda does not support TCP traffic, which is the only protocol used for sending messages in my program, as such I decided to use EC2 Instance service.
-My reasoning behind this, is as EC2 Instance is a virtual machine, my code would work without modification.
+As EC2 is a virtual machine, setting up the machine with my code would be easy as I can create the code on my own device and upload to the instance without making major modifications.

 > "Blockquotes Blockquotes", [Link](http://localhost/)。